UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 1. Turn the robot on.
 2. If you haven't, install the Robot Commander app on your Android phone.
 Download it on your phone at "https://play.google.com/store/apps/details?id=com.jrlandau.robotcmdr".
+3. Allow at least 3 minutes after turning the robot on.
+On the phone, in Settings/WiFi, connect to the UbiquityRobot network.
+The password is `robotseverywhere`.
 4. Start the Robot Commander app.
 On a workstation, fetch the Robot Commander page.
 5. Enter the address "10.42.0.1" in the space to the left of the Connect button.
 Continue with #6 below.